Don’t miss our FREE daily newsletter

 Get the latest attractions industry news direct to your inbox, every day.

 3D stands for three-dimensional and refers to an image that provides the perception of depth.
-The real world, for example, is three-dimensional.
-A box is 3D, whereas a square is 2D, or two-dimensional.
 In the attractions industry, 3D technology can be used for rides, shows, exhibits and immersive art experiences.

 Some rides and attractions are 4D, which combines three-dimensional technology with physical effects such as motion, vibration, scent, water, mist, smoke and wind.
 Universal Orlando is home to the Harry Potter and the Forbidden Journey attraction, which uses 4D special effects and three-dimensional media.
 Harry Potter and the Escape from Gringotts is another 3D and 4D attraction at Universal Orlando.
 The resort also boasts Transformers: The Ride-3D.

-At Walt Disney World in Florida, Star Tours – The Adventure Continues takes guests on a thrilling and realistic space flight to iconic destinations from the Star Wars universe.
-Also on offer are 3D theatre attractions such as Mickey’s PhilharMagic and Muppet*Vision 3D.
+At Walt Disney World in Florida, Star Tours—The Adventure Continues takes guests on a thrilling and realistic space flight to iconic destinations from the Star Wars universe.
+Other 3D theatre attractions include Mickey’s PhilharMagic and Muppet*Vision 3D.

 Outside of theme parks, AREA15 in Las Vegas features a cosmic-inspired, 3D blacklight art gallery by Alex Aliume.
-Visitors wear ChromaDepth 3D glasses to make the colours seem like they are floating in separate planes.
-These wearables make visitors feel like they are going inside the art.
+Visitors wear ChromaDepth 3D glasses.
+This makes the colours seem like they are floating in separate planes, so guests feel like they are going inside the art.

 Get the latest attractions industry news direct to your inbox, every day.